 |After third week||0%||0%|

-When life-altering circumstances prevent timely withdrawal, a student may appeal by submitting a form available on The Student Financial Services tab of the myDCC portal.
+When life-altering circumstances prevent timely withdrawal, a student may appeal by submitting a Withdrawal Appeal Form, available here.
 Additional information is available under Withdrawal of College or Courses in the Academic Information section of the College catalog.

 Students will be billed electronically before the semester begins with a specific due date based on their date of registration.
 Students will be notified through their DCC email that a bill is available in QuikPay.
 The student is responsible for viewing and paying the bill online, or setting up an Authorized User (parent, guardian, etc.) who will pay the electronic bill by the date due.